 Common Health Problems

-The Parson Russell terrier generally enjoys a long life—up to 15 or more years, with few major health concerns to be aware of.
+The Parson Russell terrier generally enjoys a long life—up to 15 or more years, with few major health concerns.
 However, to help ensure the heartiness of the breed, responsible breeders screen for hereditary health issues such as eye problems, deafness, and more.

 Some of the most common health problems affecting this breed include: